raini35/timetable-repo/README.md

 [0, 0, 0, 0, 0, 0, 0]        [0, 0,  0,  0,  0, 0, 0]
 ```

 Let's say you add an event called 'E9' into the week that starts on Friday (index 4) and ends on Sunday (index 6).
-When you check the first row you find that E8 is already placed on index 5 so what you do is go to the next row and see if index 5 is free.
-Since it is, you go ahead and place E9 from its start on index 4 to its end on index 6.
+When you check the first row you find that E8 is already placed on index 4 so what you do is go to the next row and see if index 4 is free.
+Since it is free, you go ahead and place E9 from its start on index 4 to its end on index 6.

 ```
 [0, 0, E8, E8, E8, 0, 0]        [0, 0, E8, E8, E8,  0,  0]